quant-essence/QSDE/README.md

 # QSDE
-High performance quantitative developement engine:
+High performance quantitative development engine:
-- offers a complete environment to implement, evaluate and trade quantitaive trading strategies.
+- offers a complete environment to implement, evaluate and trade quantitative trading strategies.
 - written in C++ for high execution speed